SamuelTWu/StoriesWithin/src/content/blog/Bella Davies.md

 ![local image](../../assets/Bella_Davies.JPG)

 The high school that I went to was like really competitive and it felt like everyone was just so smart and everyone's parents were so successful.
 It was like a lot of pressure to do well in school and do sports and all this stuff.
-So in high school, when I was a freshman, I was friends with these girls that I had gone to like middle school and elementary school with and they were really like put together and like perfect.
-So I also played a role in feeling pressure all the time to be perfect.
+So in high school, when I was a freshman, I was friends with these girls that I had gone to middle and elementary school with and they were really put together and perfect.
+That played a role in feeling pressure all the time to be perfect.

-I kind of left those girls and became friends with some different people who are like, not as perfect and they were.
-Like a little more relaxed.
-So being around them made me relax a little bit more and not like so stressed about school.
-I will say that I didn't do as well in school when I was like friends with them and hanging out with them because they weren't so focused.
-So then I wasn't so focused.
+I kind of left those girls and became friends with some different people who were not as perfect.
+A little more relaxed.
+Being around them made me relax a more and not be so stressed about school.
+I didn't do as well in school when I was friends with them, but I was a lot more relaxed.